-- 6.07.13 It is clearly important that there should be a close working relationship between Portfolio Holders, the Chairs of Committees and the relevant Chief Officer and other senior officers.
-However, such relationships should never be allowed to become so close, or appear to be so close, as to impair the officers' ability to deal impartially with other members and other party groups. - 6.07.14 Officers are accountable to their Chief Officer and must not go beyond the bounds of whatever authority they have been given by their Chief Officer.
+- 7.13 It is clearly important that there should be a close working relationship between Portfolio Holders, the Chairs of Committees and the relevant Chief Officer and other senior officers.
+However, such relationships should never be allowed to become so close, or appear to be so close, as to impair the officers' ability to deal impartially with other members and other party groups. - 7.14 Officers are accountable to their Chief Officer and must not go beyond the bounds of whatever authority they have been given by their Chief Officer.

-6.8.
-Redress
+8. Redress

-- 6.08.1 If an elected member feels that an officer has acted contrary to the spirit of this guidance, they should raise it with the officer's line manager or Chief Officer. - 6.08.2 If an officer has similar concerns about an elected member, they should raise the matter with their Chief Officer who may then raise the matter with the individual member and/or Party Group Leader. - 6.08.3 If elected members are having difficulty in obtaining information, they need to carry out their duties as a County Councillor, they should contact the Deputy Chief Executive and Director for Corporate Services Monitoring Officer.
+- 8.1 If an elected member feels that an officer has acted contrary to the spirit of this guidance, they should raise it with the officer's line manager or Chief Officer. - 8.2 If an officer has similar concerns about an elected member, they should raise the matter with their Chief Officer who may then raise the matter with the individual member and/or Party Group Leader. - 8.3 If elected members are having difficulty in obtaining information, they need to carry out their duties as a County Councillor, they should contact the Monitoring Officer.

-6.9.
-Summary
+9. Summary

-6.09.1 Officer Commitments to elected members:

-- We recognise that we are here to support you to do your job as an elected member and will provide you with support and assistance when requested; - We will show understanding for your respective roles, workloads and pressures; - We will treat you with respect and deal with you honestly; - We will not use our relationship with you to advance our personal interests or to influence decisions improperly; - We will give your queries priority and answer them quickly (within 2 working days where possible); - We will ensure that local elected members are informed about our the Council's proposals for their division before we announce them publicly; - If we make a promise to you, we will deliver on it on time; and - We will make sure that all communications with you whether formal or informal are clear, concise and in plain English.
+- 9.1 Officer Commitments to elected members: - We recognise that we are here to support you to do your job as an elected member and will provide you with support and assistance when requested; - We will show understanding for your respective roles, workloads and pressures; - We will treat you with respect and deal with you honestly; - We will not use our relationship with you to advance our personal interests or to influence decisions improperly; - We will give your queries priority and answer them quickly (within 2 working days where possible); - We will ensure that local elected members are informed about the Council's proposals for their division before we announce them publicly; - If we make a promise to you, we will deliver on it on time; and

+• We will make sure that all communications with you whether formal or informal are clear, concise and in plain English.

-6.09.2 Elected Member Commitments to Officers:
+9.2 Elected Member Commitments to Officers:

-- We will provide political leadership and direction; - We treat you with respect, dignity and courtesy; - We will show understanding for your respective roles, workloads and pressures: - We recognise that you must operate with political neutrality and will respect this;

-- We will not take unfair advantage of our position as an elected member; - We will not subject you to bullying or undue pressure; and - When you give us information in confidence, we will respect that confidentiality.
+- We will provide political leadership and direction; - We treat you with respect, dignity and courtesy; - We will show understanding for your respective roles, workloads and pressures; - We recognise that you must operate with political neutrality and will respect this; - We will not take unfair advantage of our position as an elected member; - We will not subject you to bullying or undue pressure; and - When you give us information in confidence, we will respect that confidentiality.